Sleep Is the Primary Driver of Recovery

 Deep Sleep

 Primary tissue repair phase.
 Growth hormone release, protein synthesis, glycogen restoration.
-Compensatory upregulation post-effort is the body's correct response to high load.
+The current 5-week dataset suggests deep sleep remains the resilient repair layer.

 Rapid Eye Movement